GitDevMo/bushmissiongen/README.md

 ### Create JAR file

+* Extract jar-in-jar-loader.zip from eclipse_install_dir/plugins/org.eclipse.jdt.ui_XXXXXXX.jar and place it next to the build script.
 * Right click on build.xml and select "Run As --> Ant Build...".<br/>
 * Under "Environment", add an entry with name = "ECLIPSE_HOME" and value = "{the path to your Eclipse folder}".<br/>
 * Run build.xml and make sure BushMissionGen.jar is created in the 'run' folder.